Instant Pot Mashed Cauliflower

 Instructions

-• Close the lid and set the valve to sealing.
+• Cook.
+Close the lid and set the valve to sealing.
 Set on manual setting and cook on high pressure for 3 minutes.
 Use the quick release function to release the pressure.
 Open up the lid halfway and let stand for 3 minutes.

-• Stir in parmesan cheese and chives.
+• Finish and serve.
+Transfer the cauliflower mixture to a mixing bowl or serving dish.
+Stir in the parmesan cheese and chives.
 Taste for seasonings and adjust accordingly.
+Garnish with fresh chives and serve.

 Notes